 The digital update option became available in September 2020.
 It is now possible to update passport and ID details, as well as name, UK address, telephone number and email directly on the government website at the page “Update your EU Settlement Scheme details” or through the page “View and prove your settled or pre-settled status”.

-We have gone through the process.
+We have gone through the process on September 4.

 Users need to have access to a mobile phone or email address while going through the process, to get a security code to confirm the identity.